karmi/retire/README.markdown

 However, we can simply log every search query (and other requests) in this `curl`-friendly format:

-    Slingshot.configure { logger 'elasticsearch.log' }
+    Tire.configure { logger 'elasticsearch.log' }

 When you set the log level to _debug_:

-    Slingshot.configure { logger 'elasticsearch.log', :level => 'debug' }
+    Tire.configure { logger 'elasticsearch.log', :level => 'debug' }

 the JSON responses are logged as well.
 This is not a great idea for production environment, but it's priceless when you want to paste a complicated transaction to the mailing list or IRC channel.

-The _Slingshot_ DSL tries hard to provide a strong Ruby-like API for the main _ElasticSearch_ features.
+The _Tire_ DSL tries hard to provide a strong Ruby-like API for the main _ElasticSearch_ features.

-By default, _Slingshot_ wraps the results collection in a enumerable `Results::Collection` class, and result items in a `Results::Item` class, which looks like a child of `Hash` and `Openstruct`, for smooth iterating and displaying the results.
+By default, _Tire_ wraps the results collection in a enumerable `Results::Collection` class, and result items in a `Results::Item` class, which looks like a child of `Hash` and `Openstruct`, for smooth iterating and displaying the results.

-You may wrap the result items in your own class by setting the `Slingshot.configuration.wrapper` property.
+You may wrap the result items in your own class by setting the `Tire.configuration.wrapper` property.
 Your class must take a `Hash` of attributes on initialization.

 If that seems like a great idea to you, there's a big chance you already have such class, and one would bet it's an `ActiveRecord` or `ActiveModel` class, containing model of your Rails application.

-Fortunately, _Slingshot_ makes blending _ElasticSearch_ features into your models trivially possible.
+Fortunately, _Tire_ makes blending _ElasticSearch_ features into your models trivially possible.

 ActiveModel Integration
 -----------------------

 Let's suppose you have an `Article` class in your Rails application.
-To make it searchable with _Slingshot_, you just `include` it:
+To make it searchable with _Tire_, you just `include` it:

     class Article < ActiveRecord::Base
-      include Slingshot::Model::Search
+      include Tire::Model::Search
-      include Slingshot::Model::Callbacks
+      include Tire::Model::Callbacks
     end

 When you now save a record: